esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-sow/README.md

 has been moved and is currently up to date.

 ## Specific Request
-Based on identified project [risks] (../risks/) the Architecture Advisory Board has requested a learning spike which tests the hypothesis presented [here](../hypothesis-emergency-responder)
+Based on identified project [risks](../risks/) the Architecture Advisory Board has requested a learning spike which tests the hypothesis presented [here](../hypothesis-emergency-responder)

 ##  Strategic Alignment